-A half a century after the foundation of the Sisters of St Joseph in Tasmania, they opened a school and convent in Geeveston.
+Half a century after the foundation of the Sisters of St Joseph in Tasmania, the Sisters opened a school and convent in Geeveston.
 The Parish Priest at the time, Fr P Sherry, believed that the time had come for a school in the southern end of the Parish and set about making this happen.
-Fr Julian Tension-Woods, co-founder of the Sisters of St Joseph, had often frequented the area carrying out missions and the Catholic faith was steadily spreading throughout the Huon Valley and the population of the area was also steadily increasing.
+Fr Julian Tension-Woods, co-founder of the Sisters of St Joseph, had often frequented the area carrying out missions.
+The Catholic faith was steadily spreading throughout the Huon Valley and the population of the area was also steadily increasing.

 1950 - 2000

 In 1962 it was decided to close the secondary classes at Franklin and have the students transported to Geeveston each day.
 In the same year it was arranged to have Dover children transported to Geeveston as well.
 Both moves proved successful and these developments were made possible by the conveyance allowances paid by the Education Department.
 Over the years there were a number of religious vocations from the school with five girls entering the convent and one boy entering the priesthood.

 The school celebrated its Silver Jubilee in 1963 with a school ball, a debutante ball and a Jubilee Mass of Thanksgiving.

 By 1971, dwindling numbers led to the closure of the secondary school annex.
 Further rationalisation occurred in 1973 when the policy of transporting students from other areas was cemented with the closure of St Mary’s at Franklin.

 In 1979 a new administration complex was built.